DarkAtra/v-rising-discord-bot/docs/self-hosting.md

 {: .warning }
 > I only recommend self-hosting the bot if you are experienced in running and maintaining software.

-You have two options for running the bot, the first uses docker and the second is running it on bare metal.
+You have two options for running the bot, the first uses docker, and the second is running it on bare metal.
 I generally recommend running it as a docker container as it reduces the maintenance effort and simplifies the configuration on your end.

 ## Hosting the bot using docker-compose